-The inscription confirms Georgione’s birth year and exact date of death which has previously been unknown, and the sketch is thought to represent a first thought for Georgione’s paintings Benson Holy Family and Virgin and Child.
+The inscription confirms Giorgione’s birth year and exact date of death which has previously been unknown, and the sketch is thought to represent a first thought for Giorgione’s paintings Benson Holy Family and Virgin and Child.

-An Italian Renaissance painter, Georgione’s life was shrouded in mystery for centuries, with the exact date of his birth and death remaining unknown until now.
+An Italian Renaissance painter, Giorgione’s life was shrouded in mystery for centuries, with the exact date of his birth and death remaining unknown until now.

 Little is known of the 36-year-old’s life, though historians have speculated the painter was illiterate.